Dhruvvadiwala/19BIT-ALU/README.md

 Here is a detailed explanation of each component and operation:

 >Inputs and Outputs
-Input A (19 bits): One of the operands for ALU operations.
-Input B (19 bits): The second operand for ALU operations.
-Opcode (5 bits): The operation code (opcode) is used to select the specific operation the ALU needs to perform.
-The 5-bit opcode allows for up to 32 unique operations (2^5 = 32).
-Output Result (19 bits): The result of the selected operation is output as a 19-bit value.
+Input A (19 bits): One of the operands for ALU operations, Input B (19 bits): The second operand for ALU operations, Opcode (5 bits): The operation code (opcode) is used to select the specific operation the ALU needs to perform.
+The 5-bit opcode allows for up to 32 unique operations (2^5 = 32), Output Result (19 bits): The result of the selected operation is output as a 19-bit value.

 >Memory